wmtlab/V-Touching/README.md

 ## 4. Detailed Configuration and Customization
 Still in progress...

-## 5. Data Source
-In this project, we provide some [example data](TouchMaterialServer/Assets/StreamingAssets/TactileData/) for experiencing or testing of our application.
-Additionally, we have placed the data source and usage instructions in another repository: [Pixel2Taxel Database](https://github.com/wmtlab/Pixel2Taxel).

 ## 6. License
 This project is licensed under the GPL 3.0 License - see the LICENSE file for details.